SAP/fundamental-tools/doc/app.md

 ## Value Helps

-Generic and custom Value Helps can be attched to any ui component using `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)
+Generic and custom Value Helps can be added to any ui component using `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)

-- Generated, adapted or built from scratch in design time
+Default Value Helps are added as ui components markup, automatically generated by `abap` CLI.

-- Dynamically generated in run-time
+Value Helps are exposed in run-time, using `abap-value-help` component and consumed by ui components with Value Help markup.

 ```html
 <!-- Fixed Domain Values -->